austinagii/austinagii/README.md

 ![](https://github-readme-stats.vercel.app/api?username=austinagii&theme=github_dark_dimmed&hide_border=false&include_all_commits=true&count_private=false)
 ![](https://github-readme-streak-stats.herokuapp.com/?user=austinagii&theme=github_dark_dimmed&hide_border=false)

-⚡ Fun fact: I wanted to be a neuroscientist for most of my life until I found computer science.
-Now, with AI, I've found a sweet spot 😬
+⚡ Fun fact: I've always been fascinated by the brain and wanted to be a neuroscientist for most of my life until I found computer science.
+AI is that sweet spot between the two for me 😬